-Dissemination text on boathouses.
+Dissemination text on boathouse at Lofotr Viking Museum.
 Audio file is coming soon.

 The boathouse has existed since the Late Iron Age and was built along the shoreline.
 They were open rectangular buildings with walls built of stone and/or peat, as well as had turf-covered roofs.
 They were used to house both small fishing boats owned by individuals, well as the larger ships controlled by the Chieftain and used for trade and warfare.

-Boathouse were used for storing boats but could also be used for seasonal housing.
-Cooking, metalwork, and other everyday chores would have taken place while the boat was not in storage.
+Boathouses were used for storing boats but could also be used for seasonal housing.
+Cooking, metalwork and other everyday chores would have taken place while the boat was not in storage.
 The boathouse may have housed fishermen during the winter cod season in the same way as the use of rorbus – fisherman’s cabins – in Lofoten during later centuries up until the present time.